markus-zhang/xv6-labs-2025/lab_lock_notes.md

 - I can never assure myself that the code passes the tests next time;

 - Everything seems to be pretty random and I don't know how to quantify things clearly.
-The tests themselves provide quantification, but much of the process is random (e.g. scheduling)
+The tests themselves provide quantification, but much of the process is random (e.g. scheduling).
+Somehow changing the for loop direction (from CPU 0 to CPU 7, or from CPU 7 to CPU 0) also could result in different results.

 Maybe I'll just redo the lab from a clean slate.
 I need to think through the design.